 The program titled, “Birdwatch” will mean that no account and no tweet is exempt from annotation, meaning users can "add context" to tweets posted by news outlets, reporters, and elected officials.

-Twitter updated their Civic Integrity policy after the Capitol incident to, "aggressively increase our enforcement action" on misleading and false claims surrounding the 2020 presidential election, which "has been the basis for incitement to violence around the country."
+Twitter updated their Civic Integrity policy after the Capitol riot to, "aggressively increase our enforcement action" on misleading and false claims surrounding the 2020 presidential election, which "has been the basis for incitement to violence around the country."

-Another big problem on Twitter is foreign propaganda.
+A big problem on Twitter is foreign propaganda.
 Nonprofit journalism site, ProPublica, tracked more than 10,000 suspected fake Twitter accounts involved in a coordinated influence campaign with ties to the Chinese government.
 Among those are the hacked accounts of users from around the world that posted propaganda and disinformation about the coronavirus outbreak, the Hong Kong protests and other topics of state interest.

 This is a situation were Twitter's fact checks could have been effectively applied.